cdsl-research/roll-update/README.md

 ### How to use execute rolling updates

-First of all, there are two python codes included inside this repository:
+First of all, there are two python codes included inside this repository:<br />
-  -Rolling update from 6.2.1 version to 6.3.1 version -Rolling update from 6.1.1 version to 6.3.1 version
+  -Rolling update from 6.2.1 version to 6.3.1 version<br />
+  -Rolling update from 6.1.1 version to 6.3.1 version<br />

 The contents of the code is generally the same, the only thing different is the version of the wordpress application written in the wordpress-deployment.yaml file. below is an example of the version written in the file.